Our categories

 You cannot use an anti-corrosion primer for iron and steel on aluminum or other non-ferrous metal.

-Applying a primer alone does not guarantee that the paint will stick!
+Applying a primer alone does not guarantee that the paint will adhere !

 For example, if you apply an adhesion primer for plastic on plastic without having also done any preparation, the adhesion will be close to 0.